Aftaputra/Microscope-OF/apidocs/dev/config-file.md

 # The Configuration File

-By default, this configuration file is located at read from `/var/openflexure/settings/ofm_config.json` when the microscope is run as a service.
-If it is run at the command line, you should specify the configuration using the `-c` command line flag.
+By default, this configuration file is read from `/var/openflexure/settings/ofm_config.json` when the microscope is run as a service.
+If it is run at the command line, you should specify the configuration file path using the `-c` command line flag.

 The default configuration file links to the configuration file in the repository: